 Maykin Ho, Ph.D. has served as a member of our board of directors since June 2015.
 Dr. Ho has more than 30 years of experience in the healthcare and finance industries.
-Dr. Ho has been a venture partner at Qiming Venture Partners, a venture capital firm in China and Hong Kong, since July 2015.
+She has been a venture partner at Qiming

+Venture Partners, a venture capital firm in China and Hong Kong, since July 2015.
 From July 1992 to February 2015, she held various positions at Goldman Sachs, a global investment bank, including: from 2010 to 2015, she served as advisory director of global healthcare investment banking; from 2002 to 2010, she served as partner and co-head of healthcare investment research; and from 1992 to 2010 she served as senior biotechnology research analyst.
-Previously, Dr. Ho held various managerial positions in licensing, strategic planning, marketing and research at DuPont-Merck Pharmaceuticals and DuPont de Nemours & Company, a global pharmaceutical company.
-She is a member of the board of directors and chair of the audit committee for the Aaron Diamond AIDS Research Center, a non-profit organization in New York, and serves on the board of directors of PAREXEL International, a publicly-traded multinational life sciences consulting firm.
-She also served on the investment committee of the Society of Neuroscience.
-Dr. Ho was a postdoctoral fellow at the pathology department of Harvard Medical School and a graduate of the Advanced Management Program at The Fuqua School of Business, Duke University.
-She received a Ph.D. in microbiology and immunology and a B.S. from the State University of New York, Downstate Medical Center.
-We believe Dr. Ho is qualified to serve on our board of directors due to her extensive experience in healthcare investment banking.
+Prior to Goldman Sachs, Dr. Ho held various managerial positions in licensing, strategic planning, marketing and research at DuPont-Merck Pharmaceuticals, a global pharmaceutical company, and DuPont de Nemours & Company.
+She is a member of the board of directors of Fibrogen, Inc., a publicly-traded biotechnology company, and Parexel International, a privately-held, global pharmaceutical services company, and serves on the board of directors of two non-profit research institutes: the Aaron Diamond AIDS Research Center and the Institute for Protein Innovation.
+In addition, Dr. Ho is a member of the Biotech Advisory Panel of The Stock Exchange of Hong Kong.
+Previously, Dr. Ho served on the board of directors and audit committee of Parexel International when it was a publicly-traded company, and on the investment committee of the Society of Neuroscience.
+She was a postdoctoral fellow at the pathology department of Harvard Medical School and a graduate of the Advanced Management Program at The Fuqua School of Business, Duke University.
+Dr. Ho received a Ph.D. in microbiology and immunology and a B.S. from the State University of New York, Downstate Medical Center.
+We believe Dr. Ho is qualified to serve on our board of directors due to her extensive experience in healthcare investment research and banking.

 John M. Maraganore, Ph.D. has served as a member of our board of directors since November 2011.
-Since 2002, Dr. Maraganore has served as the chief executive officer and as a director of Alnylam Pharmaceuticals, Inc., a publicly-traded biopharmaceutical company.
+Since 2002, Dr. Maraganore has served as the chief executive officer and as a director of Alnylam Pharmaceuticals, Inc., a publicly-traded biopharmaceutical company, or Alnylam.
 From 2002 to 2007, Dr. Maraganore served as president of Alnylam.
-From 2000 to 2002, Dr. Maraganore served as senior vice president, strategic product development with Millennium Pharmaceuticals, Inc., a biopharmaceutical company (now Takeda Oncology).
+From 2000 to 2002, Dr. Maraganore served as senior vice president, strategic product development with Millennium.
 Before Millennium, he served as director of molecular biology and director of market and business development at Biogen.
 Prior to Biogen, Dr. Maraganore was a scientist at ZymoGenetics, Inc., a biotechnology company, and The Upjohn Company, a pharmaceutical manufacturing company.
-Dr. Maraganore is a director of bluebird bio, Inc., a publicly-traded biopharmaceutical company.
+Dr. Maraganore was formerly a director of bluebird bio, Inc., a publicly-traded biopharmaceutical company.
 In addition, he was formerly a venture partner at Third Rock Ventures, L.P., where he participated in a limited capacity focusing on guiding strategy for Third Rock and its portfolio companies, and was formerly chairman of the board of directors of Regulus Therapeutics, Inc., a publicly-traded company.
-He is also a member of the Immunology Advisory Council of Harvard Medical School and a member of the board of directors of the Biotechnology Industry Organization.
+He is also chair of the Biotechnology Innovation Organization.
 Dr. Maraganore holds an M.S. and a Ph.D. in Biochemistry and Molecular Biology from the University of Chicago and a B.A. in Biological Sciences also from the University of Chicago.
-Dr. Maraganore has over 25 years of experience in the biotechnology industry, bringing to our board critical scientific, research and development, and general management expertise.
+We believe that Dr. Maraganore is qualified to serve on our board of directors because he has over 30 years of experience in the biotechnology industry, bringing to our board of directors critical scientific, research and development, and general management expertise.